9112000/9112000/README.md

-**About Me**:
-Passionate full-stack developer with expertise in building modern web applications using Python and JavaScript ecosystems.
-Skilled in creating efficient solutions with clean code architecture.
-Currently pursuing Computer Science education while actively developing projects across frontend and backend technologies.
+I am a passionate developer who builds modern web applications using Python and JavaScript.
+I focus on writing clean code and creating efficient solutions, and I enjoy working on both frontend and backend projects.
 <br>
 <br>
 <br>